 The family moved from South Africa to New Zealand and Betty rekindled her love of art in 2012, when she wrote a story for her niece.
 After numerous attempts, she completed the illustrations for the story, which was hand-bound, and a copy given to her niece on her seventh birthday.

 In addition to tutoring people with learning disabilities, focusing on cognitive training, she teaches drawing and painting to adults and children (using cognitive skills to dramatically improve drawing ability), writes a monthly blog about her illustration journey and reviews picture books to uncover the cognitive value within each book (for parents, teachers, writers and illustrators).

 Betty’s portfolio reveals her love of colour, nature and history.
-She is constantly inspired by the unique and fascinating wildlife and beautiful countryside of New Zealand.
-Her favourite media is watercolour and coloured India Ink, but also enjoys coloured pencil (graphite, water soluble, wax and oil).
+She is constantly inspired by the unique and fascinating wildlife and the beautiful countryside of New Zealand.
+Her favourite media are watercolour and coloured pencil (graphite, water soluble, wax and oil).
 Betty is a keen children's book illustrator, but also enjoys creating fine art pieces, with themes on nature and people.

 Betty is a member of the Society of Childrens' Book Writers and Illustators (SCBWI) and is one of the co-ordinators of the NZSA's Children's Literature Hub in Christchurch.

 Betty and her family are the loving owners of three brindled, ex-racing greyhounds, Gaius, Echo and Elsa.
 A picture of Elsa, with her hound friend, Paige, is in the portfolio.
 Echo is shown below.

 Auntie Betty Illustration - a journey through life with art.